giers10/auto-git-gui/README.md

 ## Installation

-1. Download the latest release from the [Releases page](https://github.com/your-repo/gitcat/releases).
+1. Make sure you have git and ollama installed
-2. Run the installer for your operating system (Windows, macOS, Linux).
+2. Download the latest release: Windows / Mac

 ## Usage